on-the-t/on-the-t.github.io/_posts/2017-5-20-New-Ranking-System.md

 Kerber's loss continues an undesirable streak for No. 1 seeds in the 2017 WTA season.
 Look across the 11 results at Premier-level events or better this year and you will not find a single No. 1 seed among their champions.
 Kerber's loss in Rome this week brings that tally to 12.

-This puts WTA No. 1 seeds on track to hit an all-time low for title wins at top events.
+This puts WTA No. 1 seeds on track to hit a startling low for title wins at top events.
 Since 2009, tour No. 1 seeds have won at least 15% or more of Premier and Grand Slam titles by the halfway mark of the calendar.
 2016 was the first year that only one title was earned by the No. 1 seed by the end of the French Open.
 If Roland Garros crowns a lower seed this year, 2017 will be even worse with 0 titles won by No. 1 seeds.

 <iframe width="800" height="700" frameborder="0" scrolling="no" src="https://plot.ly/~on-the-t/1207.embed"></iframe>